 In surfing, the most difficult part of the experience is the physical aspect.
 The daunting task of paddling fast enough to get through crashing waves while controlling a log, having the stamina and power to paddle fast enough to catch the waves, and having enough energy left to enjoy the experience of surfing is a shockingly difficult task for pretty much any beginner.
+Surf fitness and the strength and stamina required are one of the most underestimated aspects of the sport.

 Read on for the surf workout that you can do on land to amp up your surf adventures at sea.